whpptjs/docs/docs/src/guide/gettingStarted/authentication.md

 password.
 However, this will really only work with SMTP details provided and configured correctly as it requires an email to be sent to the user requesting their password reset.

-Once configured, a user can visit the Reset password portion of the login form and submit to reset their password.
+Once configured, a user can visit the Reset password portion of the login form and submit to reset the«ir password.